 I want to talk about being vs. doing.

 I’ve always been a doer.
 Right now, I’m being.

-Before, my “bias for action” helped me GSD.
-Today my newfound “bias for joy” helps me CTFO.
+Before, my “bias for action” helped me GSD1.
+Today my newfound “bias for joy” helps me CTFO2.
 Before I slayed to-do lists.
 Today I stay lost in wonder.
-Before I crushed SMART goals.
+Before I crushed SMART3 goals.
 Today I cruise imaginary streets with my kids.
 Before I planned powerful strategies.
 Today I plan the perfect cup of tea.
 Before I cooked a damn good french style omelet.
 Okay, I still do that.

 The being and doing modes are classic concepts in mindfulness.
 Like the yin and the yang, being and doing are two parts of a whole personality.
 When we’re emotionally healthy, both modes are available to us – to choose what we need in the moment.
 Unfortunately, I have not been healthy for a long time.

 I was culturally conditioned to do, even if I didn’t have a natural bias for it.
 At the Naval Academy, being lazy was the cardinal sin.
 Literally not doing.
 “An imperfect plan executed violently is better than a perfect plan executed too late.”
 Who said that again?
 Probably me.
 The thing is, doing worked really well.
 Doing led to promotions, new jobs, cool opportunities, and important projects.
 It led to more doing.